Find this month's constraint.

 You do not need perfect systems.
 You do need access to the current reality.

-The sprint works best when we can see how enquiries actually move through the business.
+The monitor works best when we can see how revenue actually moves through the business.

 Useful Inputs